junxit/us-congress-bills-113/bill.md

 >     - **(C)** The State entity is located in a State that ensures equitable financing, as compared to traditional public schools, for charter schools and students in a prompt manner.
 >     - **(D)** The State entity is located in a State that uses charter schools and best practices from charter schools to help improve struggling schools and local educational agencies.
 >     - **(E)** The State entity partners with an organization that has a demonstrated record of success in developing management organizations to support the development of charter schools in the State.
->     - **(F)** The State entity supports charter schools that support at-risk students through activities such as dropout prevention or dropout recovery.
+>     - **(F)** The State entity supports charter schools that support at-risk students through activities such as dropout prevention, dropout recovery, or comprehensive career counseling practices.
 >     - **(G)** The State entity authorizes all charter schools in the State to serve as school food authorities.
 >     - **(H)** The State entity has taken steps to ensure that all authorizing public chartering agencies implement best practices for charter school authorizing.
 > - **(g)** *Local uses of funds* An eligible applicant receiving a subgrant under this section shall use such funds to carry out activities related to opening and preparing to operate a new charter school, a replicated, high-quality charter school model, or an expanded, high-quality charter school, such as—